MathanGeurtsen/simple-pipe/README.md

 ## Comparison to alternatives

 How does this compare to [Pipe](https://github.com/JulienPalard/Pipe)?
-First off, simple-pipe is just a weekend hobby project whereas Pipe has had a couple of years of development, so there's no comparison.
+First off, simple-pipe is just a weekend hobby project whereas Pipe has had a couple of years of development, so in terms of code maturity, there's no comparison.

 The intended use of simple-pipe's `Pipe` is to be a Forward Pipe Operator and nothing more, making no assumptions as to what kind of data passes through.